Unaimend/cpdBoy/README.md

 You can self-host the server on your own machine.
 For that you have to change the ip addresses in the r-scrip and bash file.

 ## Installation
-I small server + apis for different programming languages to convert cpds into more useful information
+A small server + apis for different programming languages to convert cpds into more useful information

 ### Prerequisites:
 - Docker